bhisaac/5eFP/5eFP-SRD.md

 Normal activity, such as moving and attacking, doesn’t interfere with concentration.
 The following factors can break concentration:
 - **Casting another spell with a duration longer than instantaneous.** You lose concentration on a spell if you cast another spell that requires concentration.
 You can’t concentrate on two spells at once.
 - **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.

-~~The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you’re on a storm-­tossed ship, require you to succeed on a DC 10 CON check to maintain concentration on a spell.~~

 ### Targets